mehwisha01/Design-Portfolio/content/posts/EazyML/index.md

 <li> Latency : The amount of time it took to upload and get the possible solutions to their data. </li>
 <li> Goals: Were user able to get the quick solution without knowing much about Machine Learning. </li>

-This data helped recruit the users to interview and find out more about them.
+This data helped with recruiting the users for interviews to find out more.

 I created user flows to help development team to optimize the number of clicks.
 We conducted usability testing with the users and find more process improvement before launching the newly built design.

+### Outcomes

+The research was handed over to the team to do the quick wireframing and prototyping.
+With Research, we gained a good feedback which influenced the re-design of the portal.
+Usability Testing was incorporated at each step and added to Design Strategy.